google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 You will see service worker errors in the console when testing this way because the service worker is not being served over HTTPS.

-Using Chrome from an Android device, try adding the app to the home screen and verifying that the launch screen appears properly and the right icons are used.
+Using Chrome from an Android device, try adding the app to the homescreen and verifying that the launch screen appears properly and the right icons are used.

-On Safari and Internet Explorer, you can also manually add the app to your home screen.
+On Safari and Internet Explorer, you can also manually add the app to your homescreen.

 [](https://weather-pwa-sample.firebaseapp.com/step-08/)